zawmyohtet/agent-playground/README.md

 Open your web browser and navigate to `https://smith.langchain.com/studio/?baseUrl=http://0.0.0.0:2024`.
 You need to allow `Insecure content` from site setting to make it works properly.
 To work around this, run the above command with `--tunnel` to access Studio via a secure tunnel.

+### Staying up to date

+I recommend using the `workspace/personal` folder for your own projects.
+This directory is excluded from Git tracking, ensuring your personal work remains separate while you stay current with `agent-playground` updates.

 ### Accessing Containers via VS Code Dev Containers 🚀

 For an integrated development experience, you can use the VS Code Dev Containers extension to work directly within the Docker containers.